Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Introduction

 While these model-driven methods provide clear structure assumptions and, in some cases, theoretical guarantees, their reliance on simple analytic priors limits their ability to faithfully capture the rich, heterogeneous statistics of real-world signal components, especially in highly underdetermined settings.
 In the past decade, the advent of deep learning has fundamentally changed how prior information is obtained in component decomposition, enabling learning priors directly from examples.

 In transform-based approaches, hand-crafted decomposition transforms have been complemented or replaced by discriminative neural networks that learn a direct mapping from observations to components \cite{wang_multilevel_2018,yu_deep_2024,weninger2014}.
-While effective, such end-to-end models are typically problem-specific, require retraining when the number or distribution of the components or the sensing model changes.
+While effective, such end-to-end models are typically problem-specific, and require retraining when the number of components, the distribution of even a small subset of components, or the sensing model changes.
 In optimization-based approaches, plug-and-play methods \cite{venkatakrishnan2013, romano_little_2017} replace the proximal operators of explicit regularizers in certain proximal-type algorithms (e.g., ADMM \cite{boyd_distributed_2010}) by powerful learned denoisers, while preserving modular treatment of the sensing operators; yet existing theory usually characterizes convergence only to a fixed point of the algorithm \cite{ryu_plug-and-play_2019}, and the precise relation of this fixed point to a well-defined optimization objective is often unclear.

-More recently, generative models have opened the door to sampling-based component decomposition with learned priors.
+More recently, generative models have been widely used for inference and reconstruction tasks~\cite{liu2024detracking, zhang_irgen_2025}, which has opened the door to sampling-based component decomposition with learned priors.
 Diffusion models, as the state-of-the-art in generative models, allow posterior sampling in a plug-and-play manner for general inverse problems \cite{daras2024}.
-Some recently proposed diffusion posterior samplers \cite{xu2024,wu_principled_2024,dou2024} have been proven to be asymptotically consistent\footnote{A posterior sampler is said to be consistent if the distribution of the generated samples converge to the true posterior distribution.} when the diffusion models are perfectly trained (i.e., the learned priors match the true component priors).
+Some recently proposed diffusion posterior samplers \cite{coeurdoux_pnp_2024, xu2024,wu_principled_2024,dou2024} have been proven to be asymptotically consistent\footnote{A posterior sampler is said to be consistent if the distribution of the generated samples converge to the true posterior distribution.} when the diffusion models are perfectly trained (i.e., the learned priors match the true component priors).
 However, these methods are typically formulated for a single aggregate unknown and make no explicit use of the multi-component structure inherent in decomposition problems.
 As a result, when directly applied to component decomposition, they do not fully exploit the structure of the linear mixture, which tends to substantially limit their effectiveness in highly underdetermined settings (cf. Section~\ref{sec:experiments}).

 To date, model-based and data-driven priors have typically been employed separately in component decomposition.